Eddie Germano: Background

-Eddie Germano was born in Boston, Massachusetts in November 1924.
+Edward Germano was born in Boston, Massachusetts, on November 15, 1924.
 He started working at an office of The Boston Post at age 16.
-After serving in the Army, got his first full-time position as a cartoonist in 1948.
+After serving in the Army, he got his first full-time position as a cartoonist in 1948.
 He then worked at several Massachusetts and Florida newspapers.
-In 1963 he joined the staff of the Brockton Enterprise in order to create sports and editorial cartoons for the publication.
+In 1963, he joined the staff of the Brockton Enterprise in order to create sports and editorial cartoons for the publication.
 At age 66, Germano left the Enterprise to pursue freelance work.
 Germano continues to draw privately commissioned cartoons.
 He has 3 children as well as six granddaughters: Jaclyn Germano, Jennifer Germano, Julia Germano, Justina Germano, Anna Germano, and Maria Ducey and 3 grandsons: Edward Germano, Michael Germano, and Harry Germano.